hesa/tranarappen/web/README.md

 Install the grunt-cli and jslint packages:

-    $ sudo npm -g install grunt-cli jslint
+    $ sudo npm -g install bower grunt-cli jslint

 Install the Node.js dependencies for the project.

     $ npm install

-Install the Bower dependencies for the project.
+Install the Bower dependencies for the project, and package the dependencies.

     $ bower install
+    $ grunt deps

 Initiate the "dev" Grunt target.